priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 ### Selenium (Browser Automation)
+**Concept**: Web automation framework that controls real browsers programmatically for testing and scraping dynamic content.
 **Analogy**: Like having a robot that can actually use a web browser like a human.
 ```python
 from selenium import webdriver